 Everything around you breaths and reminds you of Islam and Ottoman Empire.
 But…Only one step ahead and you will be captivated by utterly another look.
 This isn’t Istanbul anymore, but rather you are in Vienna, in Austria.
 Buildings are different, architecture, and some people say even the mentality of people is entirely different.

 Only one step!
 From the Ottoman Empire to the Austro-Hungarian Empire.
-These two empires shaped this city and it looks.
+These two empires shaped this city and its looks.
 In case you are passing through this area (and you certainly will) make sure you stop here.
-Another interesting and amusing fact about this spot is, from the center of the line, in a square of 100m you can find 4 different religious monuments: Old Orthodox Church, Mosque, Jewish Temple and Catholic Cathedral.No where else in the world you can possibly find that many religious objects in such a small place.
+Another interesting and amusing fact about this spot is, from the center of the line, in a square of 100m you can find 4 different religious monuments: Old Orthodox Church, Mosque, Jewish Temple and Catholic Cathedral.No where else in the world you can find that many religious objects in such a small place.
 This is one of the reasons why Sarajevo is nicknamed “European Jerusalem”.

 Check Out Stećci at the National Museum of Bosnia and Herzegovina

 While reading this header your first thought would probably be “What is Stećak/Stećci?”
 First I will tell you why the word can be written differently.
 Stećak is a singular word while Stećci is a plural word.
 What are they?
 They are medieval tombstones.
 Before the Ottoman period, Bosnia had it’s own Kingdom, so naturally, we will have medieval tombstones.
 There are 60 000 of them in the entire Bosnia and Herzegovina, but you can also find a smaller number of them in Croatia, Serbia, and Montenegro.
 So if you can find it in 3 more countries why are they so unique?
 The answer to that is simple.